spudtrooper/minimalcli/use-case.md

 # minimalcli use case

-This is an example-driven explanation of why you would ever want to use this.
+Why use this?
+If you're creating an API and you want to generate a CLI and HTTP server with minimal effort while you iterate.

 ## Overview